 Students of all majors are encouraged to apply if interested.
-Applications can be picked up and filled out at 240 McComas Hall or downloaded, filled out, and turned in.
-Application review begins immediately.
+Applications for the 2019-20120 academic year can be submitted online and will be accepted until 5pm February 1, 2019.

 If you have any questions about the program, call Cook Counseling Center at 540-231-6557.